jakehamilton/packages/packages/titan/README.md

     $ # Build only packages that have been modified since the last build.
     $ titan run build --cache

+    $ # Build changed packages and packages that depend on them.
+    $ titan run build --with-deps --changed
 ```

 Let's run the `build` npm script for our packages.